reTHINK-project/specs/tutorials/development-of-hyperties.md

 * Is the feature delivery directly associated with a "User" (e.g. Human beings, physical objects, physical spaces, organizations)?
 * Does the feature delivery involve communication between "Users"?
-* Is the feature modular and reusable on different applications?
-* Can the feature be delivered and developed by different stakeholders (i.e domain specific implementation)?
+* Can the feature be delivered in cross-domain scenarios (i.e interoperability with other domains)?

-If the answers to the above questions are "YES" then most likely, you should go for the Hyperty Concept.
+If at least you have one "YES" answers to the above questions then most likely, you should go for the Hyperty Concept.
 Some examples are:

 * Video Chat between human beings;
 * a Human-being or a Data Analysis service collecting data from sensors in a Room.